Ben Cramer: Eurovision Song Contest

 In 1970, Cramer took part in the Dutch Eurovision selection with the song "Julia", which came fourth.
 He returned in 1973, this time singing all four songs, from which "De oude muzikant" ("The Old Musician") was chosen as the Dutch entry for the 18th Eurovision Song Contest, held on 7 April in Luxembourg City.
 "De oude muzikant" was seen as a rather old-fashioned song, and finished the evening in 14th place of 17 entries.

 Cramer returned to Eurovision in 1981 with two songs, "Marianne" and "Retour", in the Dutch selection, but both finished well down the field.

 Cramer was associated with the 1988 Contest providing radio commentary for Dutch listeners.

 Later career

-Cramer continued to enjoy periodic chart success through the 1970s; his last charting single was "Alles is anders" in 1980.
+Cramer continued to enjoy periodic chart success through the 1970s; his last charting single – not including the "Koningslied" – was "Alles is anders" in 1980.
 The 1980s were relatively quiet.
 In 1989, he starred as Juan Perón in the musical Evita, and went on to appear in many Dutch-language stage productions, such as Chicago and The Phantom of the Opera.
 He has since appeared in TV programmes such as the drama series Westenwind and the Dutch Celebrity Big Brother, and continues his stage career.

 Cramer was one of the artists who recorded the song Shalom from Holland (written by Simon Hammelburg and Ron Klipstein) as a token of solidarity to the Israeli people, threatened by missiles from Iraq, during the first Gulf War in 1991.

 In 2009, along with a number of other Dutch Eurovision veterans, Cramer was a special guest at that year's televised Eurovision selection.